rogie/figui3/README.md

-# Fig.js
+# FigUI3

-A lightweight, customizable web component library that provides Figma-inspired UI elements for modern web applications.
+A lightweight, customizable web component library that uses Figmas UI3 style for modern web applications, but specifically for Figma plugins.

 ## Features